 Overall, Mackinac Island is a must-visit destination for those looking for a unique and beautiful vacation experience.
 With its combination of historic charm, natural beauty, and unique transportation, Mackinac Island is sure to leave a lasting impression on all who visit.

 Petoskey State Park

-Petoskey stones are fossilized historic rugose coral, or Hexagonaria percarinata.
+Petoskey stones are fossilized historic rugose coral or Hexagonaria percarinatum.
 There are also many Charlevoix stones that can be found.
 The Charlevoix stones are similar in appearance to the Petoskey stone.
-But they has some unique structures and features.
-The Charlevoix stone will have distinctive honeycomb-like appearance.
-They’re a bit more rare than Petoskey stones, but it’s not uncommon to find both of these unique fossils while exploring beaches throughout northern Michigan.
+But they have some unique structures and features.
+The Charlevoix stone will have a distinctive honeycomb-like appearance.
+They’re more rare than Petoskey stones, but it’s not uncommon to find both of these unique fossils while exploring beaches throughout northern Michigan.
 Try your luck at looking for both of these unique fossils while Rving Michigan.

 Where To Stay When Rving Michigan

 A great RV park (where we stayed) is the Tiki RV Campground.
 This campground is located in St. Ignace, MI.
-We found great rates for this full-hook up RV park that will accommodate big rigs and larger RVs.
+We found great rates for this full-hook-up RV park that will accommodate big rigs and larger RVs.
 There are also smaller RV sites available too.
 One thing to note about this area of Michigan when you are traveling by RV.
 You want to plan for transportation.
-There are no ride sharing options in the area (like Uber or Lyft).
-Rental cars in the summers months (the busy season) can also be hard to find.
+There are no ride-sharing options in the area (like Uber or Lyft).
+Rental cars in the summer months (the busy season) can also be hard to find.
 We have a “toad” so transportation for us is not a problem, but you will want to plan a way to get around.
 Especially if you choose to not bring a vehicle you can drive (other than your RV).

-Make sure to add Michigan and Mackinac to your RV Travel plans (and during the summer months, LOL).
-It does not disappoint!
+Be sure to add Michigan and Mackinac to your RV Travel plans (and during the summer months, It does not disappoint!